jmiguelj/FRAMEtags/README.md

 # FRAMEtags
-Simplifies use of openCyto to gate and quantify flow cytometry or microscopy data captured from FRAME-tagged cells.
+This package automatically gates and quantifies flow cytometry or microscopy data captured from FRAME-tagged cells using openCyto pipeline.

-#Installation
+# Installation
 1. Download and install R v3.3.3 at https://cloud.r-project.org/

 2. Open R